Japanese Mexicans: 1900 to World War II

-Post war to 1978
+Postwar to 1978

 After the end of the war, Japanese immigration to Mexico began again.
 From 1951 to 1978, this immigration was associated with Japan's economic growth, giving it money to invest abroad.
 From the 1950s to the present, over three hundred Japanese enterprises have established themselves in Mexico and Japan is Mexico's third largest trading partner.
 These companies brought highly skilled workers into the country, usually on two-year renewable visas.

 Since Japanese immigration began, it was a small and dispersed phenomenon, with few to no formal policies or support to Japanese immigrants.
 Shortly before the war, many Japanese in Mexico began to form associations called “nijonjinkai” (Japanese associations) or “kenjinkai” (associations of people from the same prefecture).
 However, before the war, there was no nationwide Japanese immigrant organization similar to those in the United States.
 The closest organization to this function was the “kyoeikai” which arose in response to the displacement of Japanese during WWII, especially in Mexico City.
 Later, the leaders of these organizations would form the Asociación México Japonesa, which remains today.